 How can you demonstrate GDPR compliance?

-"All of these would not only need to be documented (for example, policies), but there would need to be a record kept of how they were being carried out in practice to demonstrate compliance," Pressley explains.
+"All of these would not only need to be documented (for example, policies) but there would need to be a record kept of how they were being carried out in practice to demonstrate compliance," Pressley explains.

-How will the ICO measure compliance?
+How does the ICO measure GDPR compliance?